 Are you at risk of falling or have you had a fall?
 Anyone can fall at any time.
 A fall may follow a simple slip or trip, or it may be as a result of a medical condition.

 Take this simple test to work out if you are at risk of falling.

-Age UK also have a useful video that you can watch to help you reduce your risk of falling.
+Age UK also has a useful video that you can watch, to help you reduce your risk of falling.

 Falls prevention exercises

 This video shows some simple exercises you can do to help prevent falls.

 10 top tips

 Ask your GP or pharmacist to review your medication and pain relief.
 Some common medicines can make you feel faint or dizzy, so let them know if you experience any of these side-effects.
 They can check the dose or look at alternative medicines.
 See our information about taking medicines safely and effectively.

 To prevent you from falling again, or to reduce your risk of having a fall, your GP may recommend that you get support from your local Falls Prevention Team.
 You can find details of these services on our directory website Staffordshire Connects.

 Have your eyesight and hearing checked yearly.
 Vision and hearing play a vital role in balance and movement.